jwkidd3/k8s_adv/labs/01-install-k8s/index.md

 ## Create Instances
 Use the Ubuntu Server 18.04 LTS AMI for your region.
-Use small instance type: t2.small or t3.small Use the default security group for all instances - make sure all ports are open for in/out traffic Both Instances should be part of the same subnet (in the same VPC)
+Use small instance type: t2.small or t3.small Use the k8s security group for all instances - make sure all ports are open for in/out traffic Both Instances should be part of the same subnet (in the same VPC)

 Create 3 instances: 1 master/2 worker - set their name label to your initials-master/your initials-worker1 (e.g jk-master/jk-worker1)